 9. Keep plant records with a drawing – After you have the last plant in the ground and before you clean up your tools, take the time to do a drawing with the placement of what you have just planted.
 Include plant names including the variety along with the planting date and where you purchased the plants from.
 All reputable greenhouses and stores have at least a one year guarantee on perennials, shrubs and trees and the information you record at this time will help when you have a plant that perishes due to natural means.
 This record is especially handy when you decide to plant Spring flowering bulbs and need to keep track of where you plant them.

 10. Have a maintenance plan in place – After spending all that time and effort to make your yard look great you don’t want to drop the ball now.
 And with everyone’s busy schedules you can’t and don’t need to spend hours laboring in the midday sun to keep it looking how you intended.
 Understand that perennials will occasionally need to be divided and replanted to keep them healthy.
-And spot applications of Spectracide Weed & Grass Killer on the difficult to control weeds will take the worry out of maintaining your beds.
-The Spectracide Weed & Grass Killer is the perfect product for this task, it’s effective on both grasses and weeds and if you accidentally spray desirable plants, simply wash the plants down with water immediately to prevent injury to the plant.
+And spot applications of weed and grass killer on the difficult to control weeds will take the worry out of maintaining your beds.

 Wow, what a difference!
 Do you love it as much as I do?